Loading...

 Stay Hydrated

-Drink a glass of water before eating to aid digestion and help maintain stable blood sugar levels.
+Drink a glass of water with your snack.
+Proper hydration supports overall metabolism and can help in maintaining stable blood sugar levels.

 Eat Slowly